polzinben/polzinben.github.io/_posts/2021-2-16-Hello-World.md

 ---
 layout: post
 title: The Journey Begins!
-subtitle: 2-minute read
+(2-min read)
 comments: true
 ---
 My name is Ben Polzin and I am a passionate problem solver who always dreamed of the future and how I could help shape it.
 Growing up I was always curious, always trying to figure out how things worked.
 At amusement parks when other kids were excited by the characters and spectacle, I was enthralled by how the rollercoasters worked - looking at the gears and inner workings and coming up with ideas on how to make it even better has always come naturally to me.